 - Cashier’s checks

 With TIAA Bank’s Yield Pledge Money Market account, you can enjoy the benefits of higher rates with no monthly fees.
-The account requires a $5,000 minimum deposit.
-Accounts with less than $25,000 earn a 1.10% to 1.15% APY.
-Nationwide ATM use is free for accounts that maintain a balance of $5,000; for balances under $5,000, you’ll get reimbursed up to $15 per month in ATM fees.
+The account requires a $500 minimum deposit and earns up to APY, depending on balance.
+Nationwide ATM use is free for accounts that maintain a balance of $5,000 or more; for balances under $5,000, you’ll get reimbursed up to $15 per month in ATM fees.

 Many banks with free checking aren’t as free as they appear.
 Usually, these accounts are “free” only after certain conditions are met, such as a required direct deposit or minimum balance.
 Capital One’s 360 Checking account offers fee-free banking with a couple of exceptions.

 Capital One’s 360 Checking account charges no monthly service fee, and there are no requirements for a minimum opening deposit or minimum balance.
-Although 360 Checking comes with many free perks, such as free ATM usage at 39,000 ATM’s, you will be charged for other services, including $5 for checks — although the first order is free — and $20 for an online cashier’s check with overnight shipping.
-Plus, you’ll earn 0.10% APY for balances below $50,000.
+Although 360 Checking comes with many free perks, such as free ATM usage at over 70,000 ATMs, you will be charged for other services, including $7 for 50 checks — although the first order is free — and $20 for an online cashier’s check with overnight shipping.
+You’ll earn APY.